yavkataa/softuni-final-project/README.md

 # Server used: Softuni Practice Server
-As seen in https://github.com/softuni-practice-server/softuni-practice-server To start the server, open CMD in root inventory and run "node server.js"
+As seen in https://github.com/softuni-practice-server/softuni-practice-server To start the server, open CMD in the project root directory and run "node server.js"

 # Features
-Register/Login, Create, Edit and Delete Poems
-Guests can Browse existing Poems
+Register/Login, Create, Edit and Delete Poems.
+Guests can Browse existing Poems.